Get

 Height: 9 to 26 inches

-Often called the Peruvian Hairless Dog, the Peruvian Inca Orchid is a hairless dog breed that stems from the ancient Incan Empire of South America.
+Often called the Peruvian Hairless Dog, the Peruvian Inca Orchid is a hairless breed that stems from the ancient Incan Empire of South America.
 Some have called them as culturally significant for Peru as Macchu Picchu!
 Described as intelligent, watchful, and affectionate, they make great family watchdogs that dote on children.
-Peruvian Inca Orchids come in a variety of colors, like gray, brown, and copper, but only a few have some sparse hair on their head.
+Peruvian Inca Orchids come in a variety of colors, like gray, brown, and copper, but only a few have sparse hair on their head.
 Otherwise, this is a true hairless breed.

 3. Xoloitzcuintli